transiient/departr/README.md

 * PWA with departure notifications (bell button beside entries on departure list)
 * *?* Accounts with the option to save regularly-timetabled journies
     * Email notifications with travel updates

+### Future Goals

+* Integrate a plan for monetisation
+* Combine realtime expected times with timetabled times for future results
+    * Enable tracking of specific services with notifications on PWA
+* Integrate bus, cycle, and coach tracking services
+    * Link these with trains for connecting services

 ## Licence